 Business students can select a minor from outside the School of Business, and most of the credit hours from the minor will work nicely into general elective credit required for the B.B.A.
 As University minors can change yearly, we recommend you review the Academic Catalog for a current list (http://catalog.olemiss.edu/minors).

 Business Minors

 Business students can pursue official minors within the School of Business.
-We offer official minors in Management Information Systems, Marketing, Entrepreneurship, and eSports. https://business.olemiss.edu/students/minors/
+We offer official minors in Business Analytics and Information Systems, Marketing, Entrepreneurship, and eSports.

 Study USA